-4 Electrical supply
+6 Electrical supply

-A standard 220 Volt, single phase, 50Hz supply plus a neutral and earth connection are required.
+A standard 400 Volt, three phase, 50Hz supply is required.
+A neutral and earth connection is also required.

 If requested, your machine will have been supplied with a different electrical specification.

 The electrical specification for your machine will be noted on the serial number plate.
 Please check this before connecting an electrical supply.